manolina-13/manolina-13/README.md

 ### Manolina Das | Computer Science Student

-Passionate about software development, with a strong focus on algorithmic problem-solving and cloud technologies.
-I thrive on building efficient, scalable solutions and am always eager to learn and apply new skills.
+Passionate about artificial intelligence, machine learning, and system-level projects, with a strong focus on algorithmic problem-solving and building intelligent, scalable solutions.
+I enjoy exploring new technologies and applying them to innovative, real-world applications.

 ---